 In Buddhism the Three Jewels refer to the Buddha, Dharma, and Sangha.
 The Buddha is the great teacher, the Dharma is the great teaching, and the Sangha is the Buddhist community.
 The Three Jewels of Buddhism are the external entities for achieving Self-Realization or Spiritual Enlightenment.

 In Taoism however, the Three Treasures are inner qualities or attitudes to be cultivated and refer to the virtues of compassion, frugality, and humility.
-And in Traditional Chinese Medicine they point at the substances (or energies) Jing, Qi, and Shen.
+And in both Taoism and in Traditional Chinese Medicine they also point at the substances (or energies) Jing, Qi, and Shen.

 Jing stands for nutritive essence, essence, refined, perfected, extract, spirit, sperm, or seed.
 It is considered the material basis or essence for the physical body and governs the growth and development processes in the body.
 It is gradually burned up as the body gets older.
 We can lose Jing more quickly due to stress, overwork, illness, poor nutrition, and addictions.